marcinjurek/pyMRA/README.md

 [1] Katzfuss, M. (2017).
 A multi-resolution approximation for massive spatial datasets.
 Journal of the American Statistical Association, 112(517), 201-214.

 [2] Banerjee, S., Gelfand, A. E., Finley, A. O., & Sang, H. (2008).
 Gaussian predictive process models for large spatial data sets.
 Journal of the Royal Statistical Society: Series B (Statistical Methodology), 70(4), 825-848.

+[3] Jurek, M., & Hammerling, D. M. (2018).
+Parallel Implementation of the Multi-resolution Approximation for Large-scale Spatial Gaussian Models in Python (No. NCAR/TN-553+STR). doi:10.26024/c04h-fd33